wesselb/varz/README.md

 * **Bounded variables:** `def f(vs, x: Bounded)` to use the default bounds, and `def f(vs, x: Bounded(lower=1, upper=10))` otherwise.

-As can be seen to the above, the variable container must also be an argument of the function, because that is where the variables will be extracted from.
+As can be seen from the above, the variable container must also be an argument of the function, because that is where the variables will be obtained from.
-An argument can be given an initial variable in the way you would expect:
+An variable can be given an initial value in the way you would expect:
 `def f(vs, x: Unbounded = 5)`.

 Variable arguments and regular arguments can be mixed.